 With Cinco de Mayo around the corner (and Tuesdays happening every day after Monday), we’ve got tacos on the mind.
 The way we see it, there is no food more perfect than a collection of fillings, mingling with zingy salsa, topped with a creamy dollop of cashew crema, just the right number of shakes of hot sauce, all wrapped up in a warm tortilla.
-Making tacos is an art, and sometimes we’re too lazy for creativity and just drive out to Taco Bell.
-However, while the chain is reformulating their rice to be vegan once again, we’re taking on the task of breaking down the quintessential summer food into its essential components and building the perfect taco from the tortilla up.
+Making tacos is an art, and sometimes we’re too lazy for creativity and just drive out to veg-friendly Taco Bell.
+Though, with some extra time on our hands, we’re taking on the task of breaking down the quintessential summer food into its essential components and building the perfect taco from the tortilla up.

 Plant-based cheeses have come a long way and now, our forlorn cheese-grater is back in action thanks to delicious offerings from European import Violife (try the With Hot Peppers flavor available in a grate-able block), or easy-to-use shreds such as Follow Your Heart’s fiesta favor and Daiya’s cheddar-style variety.
-Here’s a little secret: Daiya is in the midst of launching a brand new formulation of its classic cheese shreds.
-What’s different?
-They’re cheesier, meltier, and scary-closer to the real-deal than ever.
-We promise it’ll make taco night an “are you sure that’s vegan cheese?” type of affair.
-Look for the “gourmet” labeled package alongside Daiya’s classic shreds on store shelves soon.
+We promise these formulations will make taco night an “are you sure that’s vegan cheese?” type of affair.

 Think of this as creamy sauce, hot sauce, or salsa (which means “sauce” in Spanish), or all three!
 A simple cashew crema—like the one by The Simple Veganista—is the way to go if creaminess if your jam.
 As far as hot sauce is concerned, vegan resource site One Green Planet is great at breaking down the basics of making a homemade cooked sauce—and it all starts will selecting a fiery mix of peppers.
 When it comes to salsa, we like to keeps ours classic with a pico de gallo (or a humble mix of diced tomatoes, jalapeños, cilantro, salt, and lime).
 Can all three sauces live in one taco?
 You betcha!